AprilTheMamagen/Onn7Gen3LineageOS/README.md

-# Onn7Gen3LineageOS
-Onn 7 inch Gen 3 LineageOS and Bootloader Unlock
+#Onn 7 inch Gen 3 LineageOS and Bootloader Unlock

 This puts so much more usability into this tablet